-Candidates will find each RN OSCE station set up to simulate a care setting.
-The Candidate Instructions will include detail on the setting of the station.
+Candidates will find each midwifery OSCE station set up to simulate a care setting.
+The candidate instructions will include detail on the setting of the station.

 All documentation and equipment that candidates are provided to complete their examination are common to Australian healthcare facilities.